Memory management | Internals

 Mempool

 Mempool is used to allocate small objects through splitting slab cache ordered slabs into pieces of the equal size.
+In mempool all slabs have the same order.
 This is extremely helpful for vast amounts of fast allocations.
 On creation we need to specify object size for a memory pool.
 Thus, the possible object count is calculated, and we get the memory pool with int64_t aligned offset ready for allocations.
 Mempool works with slab wrap called mslab, which is needed to cut it in pieces.

 MSlab & mempool definitions